-This information explains what reasonable adjustments are in the context of disability discrimination and identifies when a business may need to make them.
+Disability discrimination is unlawful and occurs when a person is treated less favourably because of their disability.
+Below, we will provide more information on disability discrimination legal services, reasonable adjustments in the context of disability discrimination and identify when a business may need to make them.

 When does the duty to make reasonable adjustments arise?